drmlbrt/Kakapo/TecEx-2021/Napalm/napalm_readme.md

 The latter is more equipped and is focused upon automation.
 So, the first, IOS 15 is less performant.
 However, there are some small gains to achieve though!

+Play a game:
+prepare the script, and ask someone to do at the same time some cli typing.
+Both should get and retreive the running config.
+Well, you probably guessed it, the script will win.
+NAPALM performs the SSH for you, sends the command and parses it to your terminal.
+These actions all happens in some seconds.

+Furthermore, NAPALM claims to support multiple vendors.
+Read the NAPALM-YANG, and then you understand why.

 This small introduction is the perfect playground.

 NAPALM!